-The Refuge protects critically important winter range for numerous iconic species, including elk, bison, wolves, trumpeter swans, bald eagles, bighorn sheep, and cutthroat trout.
+The Refuge protects critically important habitat for numerous iconic species, including elk, bison, wolves, trumpeter swans, bald eagles, bighorn sheep, and cutthroat trout.
 The landscape of the Refuge is primarily glacial outwash plain and rolling hills with a narrow, winding creek.
 The Refuge is surrounded by the rugged peaks of the Teton and Gros Ventre Mountain Ranges.

 We invite you to discover Jackson's, the National Elk Refuge.

 The 24,700+ acres of grasslands, wetlands, and forests conserved on the Refuge support a diverse assembly of plants and animals.
 The Refuge is a premier location for wildlife watching and photography, as well as hunting, fishing, and educational opportunities.
 Through conservation efforts, the Refuge serves to benefit the people of today and future generations.

 Where are the Elk?